renesas-rz/rz_gstreamer_sample_code/15_gst-multipledisplays1/README.md

 gst_element_link_many (queue_1, video_sink_1, NULL);
 gst_element_link_many (queue_2, video_sink_2, NULL);
 ```
-This code block adds all elements to pipeline and then links them into separated groups as below:
+Above lines of code add all elements to pipeline and then links them into separated groups as below:
 -	 Group #1: source, parser, decoder, and tee.
 -	 Group #2: queue_1, and video_sink_1.
 -	 Group #3: queue_2, and video_sink_2.

 The reason for the separation is that tee element contains no initial source pads: they need to be requested manually and then tee adds them.
 That is why these source pads are called Request Pads.
-In this way, an input stream can be replicated any number of times.
+In this way, an input stream can be replicated any number of times.\
 Also, to request (or release) pads in the PLAYING or PAUSED states, you need to take additional cautions (pad blocking) which are not described in this manual.
 It is safe to request (or release) pads in the NULL or READY states, though.

 #### Link source pad (request pads of tee)